programmatically/ssl-cipher-pci-compliant-centos-whm-cpanel/README.md

 ###/scripts/rebuildhttpdconf && service httpd restart;

 Please remember you must also look into editing your Cpanel Config, Exim Config and Mail Server Config SSL Ciphers for PCI compliance that is not covered here

+###LEGAL

+This content is a guide.
+No libaliy (ie. security holes, content loss or server downtime) or support, finance, etc can be applied for usage of this content what-so-ever so if you use this guide you are entirly responsible for anything that may or does go wrong.